Abstract-IDE/Abstract/README.md

 ## Usage
-every one has their's own favourite config and keybinding. roshnivim try its best to provide likable configs and mapping.
+every one has their own favourite config and keybinding. roshnivim try its best to provide likable configs and mapping.
 <br>
 so in case you don't like to use mapping or configs by roshnivim, you can change it in [override_defalut.lua](https://github.com/shaeinst/roshnivim/blob/main/lua/customs/override_defalut.lua) file. <br>